-Acceptance.
-Sampling and testing, or inspection, to determine the degree of compliance with contract requirements.
+Inspection.
+The act of examining, measuring, or testing to determine the degree of compliance with requirements.

 Independent assurance.
-A management tool that requires a third party, not directly responsible for process control or acceptance, to provide an independent assessment of the product and/or the reliability of test results obtained from process control and acceptance testing.
+A management tool that requires a third party, not directly responsible for process control or acceptance, to provide an independent assessment of the product or the reliability of test results, or both, obtained from process control and acceptance.
 [The results of independent assurance tests are not to be used as a basis of product acceptance.]